Wickford Junction station: Ridership

 Ridership at Wickford Junction has been far below projections, some of which had assumed that transit-oriented development would be constructed at the station.
 Daily boardings were projected to reach 3,544 in 2025 according to the 1995 analysis.
 This was reduced to 1,669 by 2020 in the 2003 Environmental Assessment, but raised again to 3,386 by 2020 in a 2005 analysis.

 Initial ridership in May 2012 was 130 inbound riders per day, of whom 80 percent rode to Providence and 20 percent to Boston.
 Ridership increased to 150 riders per day by early June and to 175 daily by February 2014.

 Ridership averaged 292 daily boardings in the first quarter of 2017.
 For the second half of 2017, the state offered free intrastate rides in an attempt to promote the under-utilized T.F.
 Green Airport and Wickford Junction stations.
 The six-month promotion was expected to cost about $102,000.
 Ridership increased by 50% within the first month of the promotion.
-However, a 2018 count totalled only 235 daily boardings.
+However, the station saw only 235 daily boardings in a 2018 count and 157 in a 2024 count.

 As of 2017 the station only has weekday service, but planners hope to add weekend service eventually.
 Previous official discussions about adding weekend service to T. F. Green Airport and Wickford Junction took place in 2014.